ParallelMaths/parallel/pages/7-03-crosses-crosses.md

 The only thing to do here is to draw (or imagine) the figure corresponding to a bold ‘o’, and to count the number of cells that are lit.

-We see that the extra cells that need to be lit are then 10 cells shown in black.
+We see that the extra cells that need to be lit are the 10 cells shown in black.

 This makes 24 lit cells altogether.